 Intellectual skills are developed through the research, teaching and learning programme outlined above.
-While the IPhD is primarily personal study, team-work is essential in learning and for this reason some module assessments are carried out in small groups (3-4) early in the programme.
-All IPhD students are monitored by two academic supervisors.
+While the IPhD is primarily personal study, team-work is essential in learning and for this reason some module assessments are carried out in small groups (3-4) during the taught component of the programme.
+All IPhD students are supervised by one academic supervisor and at least one additional thesis committee member.
 Analysis and problem solving skills are further developed through example classes, tutorials, coursework and put into practice in the research project work.
 Experimental, research and design skills are further developed through coursework activities, experiments and the research project.
 Individual feedback is given to students on all assessed module work.
 Students are required, following appropriate guidance, to plan and carry out their investigative work in a critical manner.
 Feedback provided on all submitted work and draft sections of the IPhD thesis provides opportunities for students to improve their intellectual skills.
 In particular, the IPhD research project work will provide the opportunity to develop skills B1-B5.